Today: 3 August, 2025

 If you are out of commercial products, Try these household remedies:

-• Salt: Mix salt with cold water to form a paste, apply to the stain, let sit for 30 minutes, then rinse.
+• Salt: Mix salt with cold water to form a paste, apply to the stain, let sit for 30 minutes and then rinse.
 This works well for fresh blood stains.

 • Vinegar; Soak the stain in a 1:2 mix of white vinegar and water for 15-30 minutes, then rinse.
 Vinegar is great for period blood stain removal.

-• Baking Soda Make a paste with baking soda and water, apply, let sit for 30 minutes, then rinse.
+• Baking Soda Make a paste with baking soda and water, then apply, and then let sit for 30 minutes then rinse.
 This can help with old blood stains.

 • Toothpaste: Apply non-gel toothpaste, let it dry, then rinse with cold water.
 Use cautiously, as it may leave residue on delicate fabrics.